megcruzen/WorkforceManagement/README.md

-# BangazonAPI
+# BangazonWorkforce
-Welcome to **Bangazon!** The new virtual marketplace.
-This marketplace allows customers to buy and sell their products through a single-page application webpage and its data is tracked through a powerful, hand-crafted and solely dedicated API.
+Welcome to **Bangazon Workforce,** an employee management system.
+This application enables HR users to keep track of their employees, departments, company computers and employee training programs.
+Bangazon Workforce is built with C# /.NET MVC and Razor pages for the UI.

 ## Table of Contents
 - Software Requirements